 Information Sources for Health Professionals

-References on Recognizing and Diagnosing MeHg Toxicity:
+Resources and References Recognizing and Diagnosing MeHg Toxicity:

 "Recognizing and Preventing Overexposure to Methylmercury: Information for Physicians" provides information on monitoring blood mercury levels in seafood consumers, symptoms of overexposure to methylmercury, and how to guide people to low mercury seafood choices to maximize health benefits.
 Silbernagel, S.M. et al., Journal of Toxicology,volume 2011 (2011), Article ID 983072, 7 pages, doi:10.1155/2011/983072